Frequently Asked Questions

 A personal representative is the person who administers your estate when you die.
 You can appoint this person in your will.
 If you don’t, then the court will appoint one for you.

 Not only should you choose someone responsible who you trust to properly administer your estate, but Florida has certain requirements for personal representatives.
-If you choose an individual to be your personal representative, they must be a Florida resident or a close relative.
-They need to be at least 18 years old, mentally and physical able to perform the duties, and cannot be convicted of a felony.
+If you choose an individual to be your personal representative, they must be a New York resident or a close relative.
+They need to be at least 18 years old, mentally and physical able to perform the duties, financially responsible and cannot be convicted of a felony.

 To do this, you will have to open a probate in each state.
 The state that the deceased did not reside in is called ancillary administration.